TruncatedDinoSour/armour/doc/d/pDB-1.md

     void insert_chunks_into_database(bytes[] chunks) {
         shuffle(chunks);

-        for chunk in chunks {
+        for (Chunk new_chunk in chunks) {
-            pdb.add(chunk);
+            if (pdb.emtpy_chunks) {
+                pdb.emtpy_chunks.random().replace(new_chunk);
+            } else {
+                pdb.chunks.append(new_chunk);
             }
         }
+    }

 This is a very simple algorithm, which:

 -   Shuffles the chunks before inserting them, giving them more randomness.
+-   Loops over every new chunk.
+-   If any empty chunks are available, pick a random one, and place a new chunk there.
--   Loops over every chunk and appends it to the database.
+-   If no empty chunk is available, add it to the end of the database.

 You can build on top of this, but this is the basic algorithm.
-Even though it depends a lot on implementation, it should at the very worst be O(2n).
+Even though it depends a lot on implementation, it should at the very worst be O(2n) if `emtpy_chunks` is indexed beforehand in an array of another O(1) structure.

 ### Encryption

-Encrypted data has a specific structure:
+Encrypted entry data has the following specific structure:

 | C type      | Name                | Description                    |
 | ----------- | ------------------- | ------------------------------ |